galasa-dev/cli/docs/generated/galasactl_runs_submit.md

       --noexitcodeontestfailures   set to true if you don't want an exit code to be returned from galasactl if a test fails --override strings           overrides to be sent with the tests (overrides in the portfolio will take precedence) --package strings            packages of which tests will be selected from, packages are selected if the name contains this string, or if --regex is specified then matches the regex
       --poll int                   Optional.
 The interval time in seconds between successive polls of the ecosystem for the status of the test runs.
-Defaults to 30 seconds. (default 30)
+Defaults to 30 seconds.
+If less than 1, then default value is used. (default 30)
   -p, --portfolio string           portfolio containing the tests to run
-      --progress int               in minutes, how often the cli will report the overall progress of the test runs, -1 or less will disable progress reports (default 5)
+      --progress int               in minutes, how often the cli will report the overall progress of the test runs, -1 or less will disable progress reports.
+Defaults to 5 minutes.
+If less than 1, then default value is used. (default 5)
-      --regex                      Test selection is performed by using regex --reportjson string          json file to record the final results in --reportjunit string         junit xml file to record the final results in --reportyaml string          yaml file to record the final results in --requestor string           the requestor id to be associated with the test runs (default "mcobbett") --requesttype string         the type of request, used to allocate a run name (default "CLI") -s, --stream string              test stream to extract the tests from --tag strings                tags of which tests will be selected from, tags are selected if the name contains this string, or if --regex is specified then matches the regex
+      --regex                      Test selection is performed by using regex --reportjson string          json file to record the final results in --reportjunit string         junit xml file to record the final results in --reportyaml string          yaml file to record the final results in --requestor string           the requestor id to be associated with the test runs.
+Defaults to the current user id (default "mcobbett")
+      --requesttype string         the type of request, used to allocate a run name.
+Defaults to CLI. (default "CLI") -s, --stream string              test stream to extract the tests from --tag strings                tags of which tests will be selected from, tags are selected if the name contains this string, or if --regex is specified then matches the regex
       --test strings               test names which will be selected if the name contains this string, or if --regex is specified then matches the regex
       --throttle int               how many test runs can be submitted in parallel, 0 or less will disable throttling (default 3)
-      --throttlefile string        a file where the current throttle is stored and monitored, used to dynamically change the throttle
+      --throttlefile string        the type of request, used to allocate a run name.
+Defaults to CLI. (default "~/.")
       --trace                      Trace to be enabled on the test runs
 ```